Freelancing & The Design Business

 ✔️ Rapid iteration

-Valued at $40 billion in 2021 amid surging demand, Canva seems poised to continue disrupting a sector slow to provide accessible design solutions!
+Valued at $40 billion in 2021 amid surging demand, Canva appears poised to continue disrupting a sector that has been slow to provide accessible design solutions.

 Modern disruptors to watch

-While today's unicorns like Stripe and SpaceX seem poised to transform industries like yesterday's disruptors, disruption can arise anytime.
+While today's unicorns, such as Stripe and SpaceX, seem poised to transform industries in much the same way as yesterday's disruptors, disruption can arise at any time.
 Other emerging companies demonstrating early disruptive potential include:

 Shelf Engine